pjiang1114/export-peer-mode/README.md

 # Expert Peer Mode

-A library of AI skills that configure your coding agent as a rigorous, flattery-free peer to named domain experts.
+A library of AI skills that configure your agent as a rigorous, flattery-free peer to named domain experts.
 Each skill suppresses sycophancy, enforces structured three-layer thinking, and applies the expert's own iron laws to every response.

 ## How It Works